- What does Handshake do?

 The reviews on the Handshake website come from students who say that using the app has made it easier for them to find internships during the busy semester and that it vastly improved their university career services center.

-Online, there are some reviews from students who have found that their applications went unnoticed on Handshake.
-With so many students from the same schools on the app, it does seem like companies might get overwhelmed with the number of applications they receive for each posting and not read all of the apps they get or not send rejection notifications to each person.
-Other students who left reviews were frustrated that they could not apply directly through the app, instead being brought to the company site, because they felt it meant that Handshake was more of a job board than an opportunity to connect with possible employers.
+Online, there are some reviews from students who have found that their applications went unnoticed on the site.
+With so many students from the same schools on the app, it does seem like companies might get overwhelmed with the number of applications they receive for each posting.
+Therefore, they do not read all of the apps they get or send rejection notifications to each person.
+Other students who left reviews were frustrated that they could not apply directly through the app.
+Instead, they had to go to the company site.
+This made them feel like Handshake was more of a job board than an opportunity to connect with possible employers.

 Alternatives to Handshake